 He charged the youth to be courageous and fight.
 “We are talking about democracy and the future of Nigeria and government, we are talking about struggle, our youth must struggle, must fight for development, democracy and justice, Prof. Sen said.
 “Power is in our hands, we have it here, we have to be courageous young people.
 Everything in this life, if you go through the history of the world has come through struggles, it has followed a paradigm shift, from a fairly paradigm to a better paradigm and on it continues like that”.

 The YALI Abuja Coordinator, Dr Nnaemeka Ezeani, took the closing remarks by 5:28pm.
 He thanked the speakers as guest as well as the delegates for staying all through the program.
-He said the programme was interesting and engaging and apologised for closing late.
 Dr. Ezeani, ended his speech by giving a vote of thanks to the US Embassy, YALI RLC Alumni Nigeria, CBN International Training Institute, National Centre for Women Development (NCWD), American Corner Abuja, LionShare Media & Consults, Civic Innovation Lab, IBI Foundation, Fresh News Production amongst others for their support and partnership.